1LE00/frontend-assignment/README.md

 ## Requirements:

-- Use Next.js to create the web application.
+- Use React.js/Next.js to create the web application.
-- You must use Next.js (React is not allowed).
-But its not compulsory to use Next.13 App folder feature.
-- Fetch data from the provided API using Next.js data fetching methods.
 - Create a visually appealing UI using any CSS framework (like Bootstrap, Tailwind CSS).
 - Use react query (Tanstack query) for fetching and caching the api data.
 - Implement client-side routing to enable smooth transitions between pages.